Search for content

 1. Four minutes of service time for service actions plus one hour and five minutes once-per-stop service time

-2. One minute of service time for service actions plus six minutes once-per-stop service time
+2. One minute of service time for service actions plus six minutes of once-per-stop service time

 3. Five minutes of service time for service actions plus five minutes once-per-stop service time

-4. Two minutes of service time for service actions plus five minutes once-per-stop service time
+4. Two minutes of service time for service actions plus five minutes of once-per-stop service time

 As vehicle2 has no serviceTimePerTransportStop and the serviceTimeFactor will only be regarded at Customer1 the service times for the four stops are in this case

-1. Four minutes of service time for service actions plus one hour once-per-stop service time
+1. Four minutes of service time for service actions plus one hour of once-per-stop service time

-2. Two minutes of service time for service actions plus one minute once-per-stop service time
+2. Two minutes of service time for service actions plus one minute of once-per-stop service time

 3. Five minutes of service time for service actions